diegollterza/projectEuler/README.md

-# projectEuler
+# Project Euler
-here are some of my solutions of Project Euler website.
-Feel free to share your ideas.
+here are some of mine solutions to www.projecteuler.com problems.
+Feel free to share yours as well.
+Doing some per day.
+Training good coding practice.